lordmulder/HashSet/README.md

     - `'v'` &ndash; the slot is *valid*
     - `'d'` &ndash; the slot is *deleted*

-  * `value`
+  * `item`
-    The value that is stored at the current "slot" index.
+    The item that is stored at the current "slot" index.

   ##### Return value